mxjp/gluon/docs/src/index.md

 ### Strongly Typed Reactivity
 When using gluon with TypeScript, the fact which component properties may be reactive is [encoded in the type system](reference/core/components.md#expressions).
 This allows developers to know what to expect of a component and eliminates weird caveats when accessing properties from a component's props argument.

+### Immediate Updates
+Signal updates are processed immediately.
+This results in more predictable behavior and makes your application easy to test.
+If needed, you can still use batching to process multiple updates in one instant.

 ### Low Maintenance Costs
 The core principles of gluon will never change and it's guaranteed that new major versions are [interoperable with older ones](reference/compatibility.md#shared-globals--compatibility) to allow you to update dependencies when you have time to do so.
 For instance, using a UI component library based on gluon v6 will still work just fine with the most recent version including reactivity, lifecycle hooks etc.

-## Feature Parity
+## Features
 Gluon supports all the client side features you would expect from a modern framework including:
-+ JSX fragments
 + Rendering SVG & MathML elements
-+ Custom events
 + Manually watching for state changes
++ Lazy & memoized computations
 + Two way data binding via mapped signals
-+ Lazy & memoized computations
 + Portaling elements
-+ Conditional & repeated rendering
++ Conditional rendering
 + Custom rendering logic
 + Lifecycle hooks
 + Components